 • Work collaboratively with families to design responsive functional outcomes and program plans;

-Please take the time to click here and answer a 2 question survey about our new website
+Give us your feedback please take the time to answer a 2 question survey about our new website

 March is Developmental Disabilities Awareness Month!
 Let's celebrate the unique strengths and contributions of individuals with developmental disabilities, and work towards creating a more inclusive and accepting world for all.

 An infographic for inclusive schools week, December 5-9, 2022.
 Check it out!